metapsy-project/metapsyDocs/content/general/contribute/_index.en.md

 * harmonizing the data into a consistent format used across meta-analytic research domains;
 * storing, documenting, and versioning your database in a FAIR-complaint way
-* making your database more visible and accessible to the public via integration in our {metapsyData} R package and our online meta-analysis Tool.
+* making your database more visible and accessible to the public via integration in our {metapsyData} R package and our online meta-analysis tool.

 <br></br>